-Unhurried is an approach to life and work that aims to realise our human capacity for learning and growth.
-Unhurried is about allowing people to be more in tune with each other and what they're doing.
-It sets a pace that makes it easiest to create connection.
-It’s not fast, it’s not slow… it’s flowing and it feels right.
-It's about letting people use human intelligence in a way that machines can't.
+Unhurried is about realising our capacity for learning and growth.
+It's about people getting more in tune with each other and using our human intelligence in a way that machines can't.
+Unhurried is not fast, it’s not slow… it’s flowing and it feels right.

-Unhurried artists, inventors, performers and crafters are more able to control their focus.
+Unhurried is not a lazy choice, it requires attention and commitment.
+Unhurried artists, inventors, leaders and performers are more able to control their focus.
 They stay open to new ideas and yet pay attention to detail.
-Unhurried people and organisations work more creatively and with greater satisfaction.
-They work towards sustainable products and services with greater care and less waste.
+They work with things as they are to create things that are more useful and satisfying.

 Unhurried started in a conversation between Johnnie Moore and Antony Quinn.
 It’s now being practiced by friends and colleagues in different places around the world.